0xinhua/joychat/README.md

 ## Usage

-  👋 Hey, you can use [joychat.io](https://joychat.io/) for **Free** as long as my OpenAI key quota allows it.
+  👋 Hey there, you can use [joychat.io](https://joychat.io/) for **Free** as long as my OpenAI key quota allows it.
 If it exceeds what I can afford later, I will consider limiting frequency of use.
+My goal is to build a beautiful, helpful personal AI assistant, feel free to start a conversation and give feedback.

 ## Stacks